-HIE472: Naval History: The Ages of Sail and Steam (Offered in alternate years.)
+HIE472: Naval History: The Ages of Sail and Steam

 A survey of naval and maritime history from the 16th through the 20th centuries.
 The broad themes addressed include organizational, technological and social developments impinging upon the conduct of naval operations, and the course of maritime commerce.
 In addition, selected aspects of the "world wars" of the 18th and 20th centuries will be examined to illustrate transitions in technology, tactical doctrine, and major strategical debates.